kanshichao/X-Microscopy/README.md

 This code is written based on the tensorflow framework of pix2pix.

 ### License
 This code is released for academic research / non-commercial use only.
-This project is covered under the Apache 2.0 License.
+This project is covered under the MIT License.